Define the ACS Kubernetes Connector agent

-All definitions can only be performed using Solution Manager.
+All definitions are performed in Solution Manager.

 - Select Scripts.